The Best Perth to Albany Road Trip Itinerary Western Australia 2023

 Perth to Albany Road Trip Itinerary Via Margaret River

 This route is approximately 650km and around 8 hours of driving, without detours.
-However, this defeats the idea of this road trip.
+However, this defeats the idea of this road trip to Albany.
 As for a self-drive itinerary from Perth to Albany, I will give you ideas on where to stop and what to see, but it will depend on if you are a slow traveller or like to cram your days as to how long to spend in each place.
-I would suggest, however, spending at least three days in each place.
+I would suggest, however, spending at least three days at each stop.

 There are some gorgeous towns between Perth and Albany, so it’s worth spending time to explore them.